 This type of pain in the ball of the foot can have many causes.
 These may include:

-As we age, the natural fat pad cushion under the ball of the foot decreases in size which predisposes people to ball of foot pain.
+As we age, the natural fat pad cushioning under the ball of the foot decreases in size which predisposes people to ball of foot pain.
 This is sometimes termed fat pad atrophy where the ball of the foot loses the natural cushioning provided by the fat pad.

-There are many other possible causes so it is important to diagnose the cause so that an appropriate treatment plan can be devised.
+There are many other possible causes so it's important to diagnose the true cause so that an appropriate treatment plan can be devised.

 Prevention involves the use of properly fitted footwear which is appropriate for the type of activity.
 So don't try using work boots or hiking boots if you plan on running marathons.
 Different shoe designs exist for a reason.
 Often ladies can reduce ball of foot pain by simply wearing shoes with lower heels.